Model & Strategy

 SFER’s advocacy work and campus organizing are guided by their student-written statement of principles that articulates — from a student perspective — the changes they believe are necessary to achieve educational equity in the United States.

-St. Paul Public Schools revised their strategic plan to reflect SFER Twin Cities’ demand to decrease the racial literacy gap.
-SFER MN delivered 800 signatures from the board to this campaign and earned local TV coverage.
+In 2018, St. Paul Public Schools revised its strategic plan to reflect SFER MN’s demand to decrease the racial literacy gap.
+SFER MN delivered 800 petition signatures from this campaign to the school board, earning local TV coverage.